MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Gateway performance monitoring (public preview)

-To monitor performance, gateway admins have traditionally depended on manually monitoring performance counters through the Windows Performance Monitor tool.
-We now offer additional query logging and a [Gateway Performance PBI template file](https://download.microsoft.com/download/D/A/1/DA1FDDB8-6DA8-4F50-B4D0-18019591E182/OnPremisesDataGatewayLogs.pbit) to visualize the results.
+To monitor performance, gateway admins traditionally depended on manually monitoring performance counters through the Windows Performance Monitor tool.
+We now offer extra query logging and a [Gateway Performance PBI template file](https://download.microsoft.com/download/D/A/1/DA1FDDB8-6DA8-4F50-B4D0-18019591E182/OnPremisesDataGatewayLogs.pbit) to visualize the results.
 This feature provides new insights into gateway usage.
 You can use it to troubleshoot slow-performing queries.

 > [!NOTE]
 > This feature is currently available only for the on-premises data gateway in the standard mode.
 It's not available for the personal mode.

 > [!NOTE]
 > Gateway diagnostics doesn't capture diagnostics directly related to the (virtual) machine and its network, like bandwidth or latency.
-However, these diagnostics might impact your gateway performance.
+However, these diagnostics might affect your gateway performance.
 You can use resource monitoring tools to monitor your machine.

 :::image type="content" source="media/service-gateway-performance/gateway-PBI-template.png" lightbox="media/service-gateway-performance/gateway-PBI-template.png" alt-text="Screenshot of the Power BI Diagnostics report.":::